MichalOpoka/ecfr/cfr/title-15-Commerce-Foreign-Trade/subtitle-B-Regulations-Relating-Commerce-Foreign-Trade/chapter-IX-National-Oceanic-Atmospheric-Administration-Department-Commerce/subchapter-B-Ocean-Coastal-Resource-Management/part-922-National-Marine-Sanctuary-Program-Regulations/subpart-P-Florida-Keys-National-Marine-Sanctuary/section-922.162.md

 ##### § 922.162 Definitions. #####

-Link to an amendment published at 88 FR 970, Jan.
-6, 2023.Link to an amendment published at 88 FR 7357, Feb.
-3, 2023, delaying the above amendment until Apr.
-7, 2023.Link to an amendment published at 88 FR 19828, Apr.
-4, 2023.

 (a) The following definitions apply to the Florida Keys National Marine Sanctuary regulations.
-To the extent that a definition appears in § 922.3 and this section, the definition in this section governs.
+To the extent that a term appears in § 922.11 and this section, the definition in this section governs.

 *Acts* means the Florida Keys National Marine Sanctuary and Protection Act, as amended, (FKNMSPA) (Pub.
 L. 101-605), and the National Marine Sanctuaries Act (NMSA), also known as Title III of the Marine Protection, Research, and Sanctuaries Act, as amended, (MPRSA) (16 U.S.C.
 1431 *et seq.*).